docker-systems/baleen/README.md

+> **WARNING** - This project is currently abandoned and unmaintained.
+> It was an experiment for allowing integration testing across multiple docker containers when
+> nothing similar exists.
+The current generation of CI tools are a lot more docker aware,
+> so there is no one currently working on this project.

 # Baleen - Continuous Integration for your Docker stack

 "Filtering out the bad builds since 2014"

 http://en.wikipedia.org/wiki/Baleen

-WARNING: This is a work in progress and liable to change a lot over the next few months.
+This is a work in progress and liable to change a lot over the next few months.
 Only work with this if you're interested in actively building an opinionated docker CI tool.